-As a rule, the acquisition of share capital participation does not entail any sort of taxes for the acquirer.
-However, the direct acquisition of at least 75% of the corporate rights or shares in a collective name company ("sociedades em nome coletivo"), in a limited partnership ("sociedades em comandita simples") or in a limited liability company ("sociedade por quotas") that own real estate property may also trigger RETT at the rates mentioned below on question 4.3.
+Usually, the acquisition of share capital participations does not entail the payment of any sort of taxes for the acquirer.
+However, the direct acquisition of at least 75% of the corporate rights or shares in a collective name company ("sociedades em nome coletivo"), in a limited partnership ("sociedades em comandita simples") or in a limited liability company ("sociedade por quotas") that own real estate property may trigger RETT at the rates mentioned below in question 4.3.